Electronics notes/Motors and servos

 One upside is that you don't need to add external position control to get decent position control.

-Another is that under varying forces it will try to correct its position (it'll use current roughly proportional to load).
+Another upside is that under varying movement it will continually try to correct its position (it'll use current roughly proportional to load).

 Position updates: Since servos have control circuitry, they just expect to be told the position.